Darnell Lamont Walker

-Darnell Lamont Walker (born February 17, 1982) is an American writer, director, and producer.
+Darnell Lamont Walker (born February 17, 1982) is an American writer, director, producer, and death doula.
 He directed and produced social impact documentaries, including Seeking Asylum, Outside the House, and Set Yourself on Fire, which have screened at various film festivals.
 He has written for children's television shows Karma's World, Face's Music Party, and Blue's Clues & You!.
 He was part of the Karma's World writing team that received an Emmy nomination for Outstanding Writing for an Animated Program at the 1st Children's and Family Emmy Awards.
+Walker is also the author of Never Can Say Goodbye: The Life of a Death Doula and the Art of a Peaceful End, exploring grief, mortality, living fully, and end-of-life care.

 Early life and education

 Walker was born and raised in Charlottesville, Virginia.
 He attended Charlottesville High School He credits his theater teacher Terésa Dowell-Vest, for his love of theater and performance, and his strength in writing.

 Walker attended Bethune–Cookman University.
 He first majored in Mass Communications, then switched to Speech Communication.
 In an interview, Walker said that he was inspired to attend an HBCU and likened his experience to that of the television spinoff A Different World.
 He is a member of the Kappa Alpha Psi fraternity.
 He got his Bachelor of Arts in 2005, and a Master of Science in 2007.

 He went to Howard University where he got his PhD in Communication and Culture in 2011.